oLd-Y/blog/content/post/CSAPP reading notes - chapter 1.en.md

 ![Using telnet to run hello program remotely over a network](img/1.15.png)

+#### 1.9.1 Amdahl's law

+The main idea of *Amdahl's law* is that when we speed up one part of a system effect on the overall all system performance depends on both how sigficant this part was and how much it sped up.

 $$
 T_{new} = (1-\alpha)T_{\text{old}} + (\alpha T_{\text{old}})/k = T_{\text{old}}[(1-\alpha) + \alpha/k]
 $$

 $$
 S = \frac{T_{\text{old}}}{T_{\text{new}}} = \frac{1}{(1-\alpha) + \alpha/k}
 $$

+#### 1.9.2 Concurrency and Parallelism

+### Thread-Level Concurrency

+Traditionally, this concurrent execution was only *simulated*, much as a juggler keeps multiple balls flying through the air.